komyg/srt-helper/README.md

 This command will copy the currently selected text and paste it in place of the first *- Untranslated subtitle -* tag it finds in the destination editor (the text editor that contains the untranslated subtitles).

-This command can be called through the *Packages* menu, through the context-menu or through the hot keys: **ctrl-alt-m**.
+This command can be called through the *Packages* menu, through the context-menu or through the hot keys: **ctrl-alt-p**.

 ## Usage